gapfranco/readable-redux/README.md

 React application illustrating the use of Redux to keep track of state.

-# Specifications
+## Specifications

 - Users can post new content in a category
-- Users can vote in posts
+- Users can vote up and down in posts
-- Users can edit existing posts
+- Users can edit their posts
 - Users can comment on all posts
-- Users can edit comments
+- Users can edit thir comments
 - Posts can be listed by votes or date/time
 - Posts can be filtered by category